This post may contain affiliate links. For more information, please read the full disclosure policy here.

-I didn’t want to be lugging a huge suitcase or back-breaking backpack around Europe for 10 weeks, so I purchased this 24″ Swiss Gear suitcase on sale from Best Buy Canada before my trip.
+I didn’t want to be lugging a huge suitcase or back-breaking backpack around Europe for 10 weeks, so I purchased a 24″ Swiss Gear suitcase on sale from Best Buy Canada before my trip (here’s the latest selection and a similar option on Amazon).
 Although Ruby (of course I named my suitcase) took a bit of a beating, she was perfect for my trip and a perfect size.
 It was easy to manoeuvre her along cobblestone streets, as well as on and off metros.
 Honestly, a suitcase any bigger or any smaller would have been too difficult to carry up stairs and too small for all of my thick (but essential) sweaters.

-I also had a cross-shoulder handbag and a $10 Old Navy tote with all of my bus trip essentials.
+For Aussie readers, I purchased this suitcase from Target prior to my 2019 trip.
+I also travelled with a cross-shoulder handbag and a $10 Old Navy tote with all of my bus trip essentials.
 We’re talking my travel notebook, snacks, computer, Kindle, etc. It was the perfect combination for my highly-organised self.

 I am a big fan of packing cubes and think every Europe packing list should include them, no matter the season.
 My original set was from Amazon, but I also purchased some from Walmart before I left Canada.
 After using them for every trip I’ve taken in the last four years, I now can’t travel without them.
 Once you cube it, you will never go back.
 I had separate cubes for my pants (jeans), tops and underwear.
 I also roll everything I place in my cubes, so I can fit in as much as possible.